Spiritual-Entanglement/rumc-snsg/Revelation/08-TheChurches.md

   - The Jezebel in Thyatira is doing the same by leading Christians to mix worship of pagan gods into their spiritual lives.
     - It is not clear if she is an official church teacher, but the church is not doing anything about her influence.
 	- as a "prophet" she is claiming special communication between her and god, and she is proclaiming this message boldly.
 - Jesus's flaming eyes suggest His ability to search minds and hearts and see right into the core of our being.

-- The ruling authority is a reference to Psalm 2 where Jesus is shown to have complete and utter authority over everthing.
+- The ruling authority is a reference to Psalm 2 where Jesus is shown to have complete and utter authority over everything.
 - The morning star will later be a reference in Revelation to Jesus Himself.
 - Possible this alludes to our sharing in Christ's identity in His kingdom.